Cat Quest: Accolades

-Sequel
+Sequels

 In May 2018 the developers announced a sequel, then titled Cat Quest II: The Lupus Empire.
 It was released on 24 October 2019, for Windows (via Steam), Xbox One, PlayStation 4 and Nintendo Switch, and in Japan on 30 January 2020, simply titled Cat Quest II.

+On August 8, 2024, Cat Quest III also known as Cat Quest: Pirates of the Purribean was released for Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, Nintendo Switch, and Windows.